- About Us

 Participatory design of the GPP

-In 2003, key stakeholder organisations in ARD in Ethiopia, Ghana and Uganda – supported by IFAD (International Fund for Agricultural Development) – collected in-country experiences in recognising local innovation and promoting PID.
-They held workshops to analyse their experiences and developed plans to scale up these approaches.
-Since 2004, DGIS (Netherlands Directorate General for International Cooperation) partly funds these CPs to realise their plans and supports similar processes in Cambodia, Nepal, Niger, South Africa, Sudan and Tanzania.
+Starting in 2003, organisations engaged in ARD in Ethiopia, Ghana and Uganda – supported by IFAD (International Fund for Agricultural Development) – collected in-country experiences in recognising local innovation and promoting PID.
+They held workshops to analyse their experiences and developed plans to scale up PID.
+From 2004, DGIS (Dutch Directorate General for International Cooperation) partly funded the three CPs to realise their plans and supported similar processes in Cambodia, Nepal, Niger, South Africa, Sudan and Tanzania.

-In 2006 a francophone programme PROFEIS was launched to expand the activities in the West African Sahel (to include also Burkina Faso, Mali and Senegal) and an Andes programme was launched in Bolivia, Ecuador and Peru.
-In 2007–12, CPs in Cameroon, India, Kenya, Mozambique and Nigeria joined Prolinnova.
+In 2006, a francophone network PROFEIS expanded in West Africa to include Burkina Faso, Mali and Senegal.
+An Andes group started in Bolivia, Ecuador and Peru.
+In 2007–13, CPs in Cameroon, India, Kenya, Mozambique and Nigeria and the Philippines joined Prolinnova.

 The activities of the CPs/RPs differ according to their experience and self-identified strengths and weaknesses in recognising the dynamics of IK, engaging in PID and scaling it up.
 However, common elements include: